-Easy Baklava Cups are the perfect party recipe, and a great way to serve the classic Greek dessert.
-These dessert cups are less sticky and messy than classic baklava making them perfect for entertaining at home with small bites and hors d’oeuvres.
-Serve them at a cocktail party or girls night in, or set them out on a dessert table with other treats.
-Add them to a Greek themed dinner party too!
+Easy Baklava Cups are the perfect party recipe if you want to add mini desserts to the table.
+Using phyllo shells is a great way to serve the classic Greek dessert and are less sticky and messy than classic baklava.
+That makes them ideal for entertaining at home with small bites and hors d’oeuvres.

 Make these delicious and easy baklava cups any time you want to serve small bites or multiple options for a party.